 This week’s post was a bit of a bummer to write, with two topics that did not connect well with female needs, and I’m a little lost at how I want to wrap this up.

 I don’t know of any civilization that has historically stood up well for the quality of its women’s lives in either practice or ideology.
 I can make defenses for my own Christian ideology, but I would never deny that my scriptures have also left struts available and ready for misogynist ideas to build from.
 To make your religion injustice-proof you need to be able to envision the directions your religion will take and the changing contexts it will survive in.
 I doubt Paul anticipated the total silencing of women in church gatherings (he did, after all, give guidelines to how they should prophecy).
 I doubt that Muhammad envisioned the state-mandated burqa when he laid out laws of a religious state and women’s modesty.
 It’s possible he didn’t even think slavery would be so long-lasting an institution under Islam as it proved be, given how frequently believers are enjoined to release their believing slaves.
 But the struts are there and ready to be built upon, immortalized in a document which commands its adherents against questioning its content.
-And no matter how much Islam can move on from these issues, the Quran will always be the same.

 Also, in looking up pictures of burqas and debating whether to mention the extremes to which covering up has gone, I discovered a web-node of purdah subculture (purdah being a specific Muslim practice of cloistering women from all public contact).
 The whole experience was quite surreal, as women posted about the layers of gloves they donned when going into public and cheered each other into greater extremes.
 Then I noticed the community was remarkably inclusive of trans-women, who see full-body covering as a way to be Muslim and trans.
 It was also pretty into its own brand of BDSM.